 step further up the ladder.
 Templates allow type names to be formalized,

 rather than just the variable names themselves.
-The fact that Type
+The fact that Type is a

 also called a